 In Years 7 to 11, the core subjects of English, Maths and Science are taught to all students.
 PE is also taken twice a week.

-In Years 7 to 9, two foreign languages are chosen (from Arabic, French or Spanish), one of which is then studied to (I)GCSE level in Years 10 and 11.
+In Years 7 to 9, students study one foreign language, chosen from Arabic, French or Spanish, and this language will continue to be studied to IGCSE level in Years 10 and 11.
 All students also study Computer Science, History, Geography, Food & Nutrition, Art, Drama, Music, Global Citizenship and Physical Education.

 In Years 10 and 11, in addition to the core subjects, PE, Global Citizenship and one language, students have the opportunity to opt for three subjects that are also followed to (I)GCSE over two years.

 These are examined by Edexcel or Cambridge International Exams, and currently include: separate Sciences (3 (I)GCSEs); Geography; History; Business Studies; Computer Science; French; Spanish; Arabic; Art; Drama; Music; Food and Nutrition; and PE.

 In Years 12 and 13, students have the opportunity to choose four subjects to study up to ‘AS’ level (1 year), the full ‘A’ level (2 years), or BTEC level 3 (1 or 2 years).
 There is also an intermediate BTEC Level 2 programme (1 year) for students who undertake further studies after (I)GCSE before embarking on a level 3 programme.

 The subjects available to year 12 and 13 students include: Maths; English Literature; Biology; Chemistry; Physics; ICT; Business Studies; Economics; Psychology; Arabic; French; Drama; Art & Design; History; Geography; BTEC IT; BTEC Travel and Tourism; and BTEC Business.